 It is possible for teachers to deliver lessons using Osprey based resources!
 Ideal activities and inspiration for World Osprey Week!
 These include work sheets (with teacher’s notes), lesson plans, fun activities and project ideas that cover a wide range of national curriculum subjects www.ospreys.org.uk/free-school-resources

 Visiting Lyndon to see the Ospreys – Summer Term

 Educational groups can visit Lyndon nature reserve, Rutland Water to see the Rutland Ospreys.
 The best months to visit are May to July.

 If you would like to visit Lyndon reserve with any educational group, take a look at what the Rutland Osprey Education Team can offer at www.ospreys.org.uk/school-visit-information-video

-This new event is sponsored by The Cameron Bespolka Trust
+This event is sponsored by The Cameron Bespolka Trust

-We are running “Reserve Expert” days at the Lyndon Nature Reserve during the summer holidays in 2019.
-Separate activity based days will be available for primary and secondary school age groups in July/August 2019.
-Children who would like to take part can apply for a place from 1st January 2019.
+We are running “Reserve Expert” days at Lyndon Nature Reserve, Rutland Water during May Half Term and the summer holidays in 2020.
+Separate activity based days will be available for primary and secondary school age groups in May and July 2020.

 Osprey Ambassadors are young people who are the link between the Osprey Project and their school, educational group, their class or wildlife club.
 Take a look at the Ambassadors page on the Rutland Ospreys website for more information.
 If you have youngsters in your school or educational group who would benefit from this sort of challenge let us know.